rmed/zoe_docs/getting_started/configuration.rst

     export zoe_mail_password="$zoe_jabber_password"

 **You should never give Zoe your own twitter/jabber credentials.
 Create a new account if you intend to use them.**

-- The information required to connect to a Twitter account can be obtained from the Twitter profile.

 - By default, the Jabber and GMail accounts use the same credentials due to the Google Talk (Hangouts) service using Jabber.
 You can use other Jabber service and email provider if you wish so.